-- Good progress in meeting targets for funded activities in most programs, but it was often too early to tell whether we will meet long-term outcomes.
-This was because water quality can vary greatly between regions - we may be meeting expectations in some areas, but others are under intense pressure and expectations exceed current efforts to meet them. - Clean Water Fund investments are yielding results in terms of leveraging, grants and loans to local government, and broad geographic distribution of funds across the state. - Total requests for implementation projects was approximately three times greater than available funds.
+- There is good progress in meeting targets for most Clean Water-funded programs, but it was often too early to tell whether long-term outcomes will be met.
+Water quality varies greatly between regions - expectations are being met on some waters, while others are under intense pressure and progress will take much longer. - Clean Water Fund investments are leveraging additional monies from other funding sources, and are delivering benefits to every major watershed in the state. - Total requests for implementation projects were approximately three times greater than available funds.
 This influenced the Council to recommend a large increase in competitive grants to address this need in the FY14-15 proposed budget.